Divorce | Family

 Other Fees and Costs Associated With Divorce

 Divorce costs are greatly affected when the judge orders a child custody evaluation or one is requested by either spouse.
-Child custody evaluations are more likely in cases where couples are unable to agree on the terms for their parenting plan by themselves, in mediation, or some other form of non-adversarial negotiation.
+Child custody evaluations are more likely in cases where couples are unable to agree on the terms of their parenting plan by themselves, in mediation, or some other form of non-adversarial negotiation.

 Mediation is a non-adversarial method of resolving divorce disputes with the hope of not having to go to trial.
-You are and your spouse can voluntarily attend mediation or it can be court-ordered.
+You and your spouse can voluntarily attend mediation or it can be court-ordered.
 During mediation sessions, a professionally trained mediator, attorney-mediator, or judge acts as an impartial third party whose primary concern is to help both sides come to a settlement agreement.

 What Are the Benefits of Hiring a Divorce Lawyer?

 With the cost of divorce so expensive, it is natural to wonder if the benefits of having a lawyer are worth it.
 Some of the most common benefits associated with hiring a proven divorce attorney include:

 - Protection of and advocacy for your rights